sipeed/sipeed_wiki/docs/hardware/en/maixII/M2/other.md

 - Here tells some other usages and related ways to deal with.

-## Switch screen
+## Replace screen

 Up to now this development board supports 1.3 inch, 2.4 inch and 2.8 inch spi screen, they can be bought from aliexpress in our [shop](https://sipeed.aliexpress.com/store/1101739727?spm=a2g0o.detail.100005.2.54df59cebhGZrI), consult the sale support for more information.
 And if you need to use other size of screen, you can email to support@sipeed.com for Commercial customization.

 ### Prepare

-- The switch screen and its convert board (Consult sale support for more information)
+- The replace screen and its convert board (Consult sale support for more information)
 - M2-Dock
 - Latest system image